 II.
 PARAMETER DESIGN.7.
 Introduction to Designed Experiments.

 Experimental Approaches.
 The Analysis of Means (ANOM).
 Degrees of Freedom.
 Full Factorial Arrays.
 Fractional Factorial Orthogonal Arrays.
 Summary of Chapter 7.
 Exercises for Chapter 7.8.
 Selection of the Quality Characteristics.

 Introduction.
 Engineering Analysis in the Planning Stage.
 The Ideal Function of the Design.
 Guidelines for Choosing the Quality Characteristic.
 Summary: The P-diagram.
 Exercises for Chapter 8.9.
 The Selection and Testing of Noise Factors.

 Introduction.
 The Role of Noise Factor - Control Factor Interactions.
 Experimental Error and Induced Noise.
 Noise Factors.
 Choosing the Noise Factors.
 The Noise Factor Experiment.
 Analysis of Means for Noise Experiments.
 Examples.
 Other Approaches to Studying Noise Factors.
 Case Study: Noise Experiment on a Film Feeding Device.
 Summary of Chapter 9.
-Exercises for Chapter 9.10.
-The Selection of Control Factors.
+Exercises for

 Quality in products and product related processes is now, more than ever, a critical requirement for success in manufacturing.
 In fact, for many successful companies, such as Motorola, Toyota, Ford, Bausch & Lomb, Xerox, and Kodak, it is fair to say that quality is a corporate priority.
 These companies have realized that to obtain customer loyalty, their products have to be perceived as nearly flawless.
 In addition, to be competitive, their product development process must minimize waste, cycle time, and rework.